singaporetech/hmd/README.md

 ### Short-term
 - Fix critical bugs
 - Add rendering of the virtual image planes
-- Add lens distortion shader to counteract the real lens's barrel distortion (using lens params from Cardboard spec)
+- Update lens distortion shader to counteract the real lens's barrel distortion (using lens params from Cardboard spec)

 ### Mid-term
 - Create a VR mode that renders the HMD View prior to applying real lens optics.
 This will allow user to see the actual outputs in a Google Cardboard or similar HMD.